 Regular gas averaged just $1.86 per gallon on Jan.
 25 — a price we haven't seen since January 2009, according to the Energy Information Administration.
 Premium gas, however, averaged $2.34 per gallon.
 That's a whopping 48 cents more.
 Fill that luxury SUV with 18 gallons a few times a month, and the difference alone will cost you $311 this year.

 From a percentage standpoint, that drove the upcharge for premium gas to an all-time high.
 As of Jan.
-25, a gallon of premium cost 25.8 percent more than regular.
-That's the highest percentage difference in more than 21 years of EIA records.
+25, a gallon of premium gas cost 25.8 percent more than regular unleaded fuel.
+That's the highest percentage difference between premium fuel and average regular gas in more than 21 years of EIA records.

 Why?
 Experts have a few reasons.